 As a general rule, we need documentation that demonstrates explicit permission from the donor that their contribution is matching donations made during your year-end campaign.

-Do local matches have to be “local”?
+Do community matches have to be “local”?

-Local matches do not technically have to be from "local" supporters.
+Community matches do not technically have to be from "local" supporters.
 As long as those gifts have been clearly designated as matching funds from the donor, they will count towards this bonus.

-If all of your Board Members agree to uniformly donate, it does not automatically qualify as a local match.
+If all of your Board Members agree to uniformly donate, it does not automatically qualify as a community match.
 However, if they choose to leverage their combined donations as a matching gift it would constitute a local match.
 A matching gift is when a donor or group of donors pledge to match donations made to your organization dollar for dollar.